iconify/website/docs/usage/svg/no-code/index.md

 - `[url]?height=none` - removes width and height.
 - `[url]?height=auto` - sets width and height to same as `[prop]viewBox`.
 - `[url]?color=black` - changes `[prop]currentColor` to color, usable only for monotone icons.
 If color contains `[str]#`, replace it with `[str]%23` (see URL encoding).
-- `[url]?box=1` - adds empty rectangle that matche `[prop]viewBox`.
-Needed to keep correct SVG frame when importing SVG to some software, such as Sketch.
+- `[url]?box=1` - adds empty rectangle that match `[prop]viewBox`.
+When importing SVG to some software, such as Sketch, it is needed to maintain icon dimensions after import.
 - `[url]?download=1` - forces browser to download file.

 Example: `[url]https://api.iconify.design/ri/account-box-line.svg?height=none&color=%23000&box=1`